 The mirroring qualities of the material will transform the narrow barrack into an optically infinite space, making the art visible from the front, back and top.
 Natural light will be reflected in countless ways creating good lighting conditions to exhibit art.The new exhibition space will be in sharp contrast with the dark exhibition spaces in the bunkers of the fortress itself.

-Location: Vijfhuizen, The Netherlands Client: Kunstfort bij Vijfhuizen Program: Art gallery Area: 320 m2 Status: Competition entry 2010, 1st prize Project Team: Paulien Bremmer, CC-Studio, Jarrik Ouburg (OJO) Consultants: Henk Schellen, Technical University Eindhoven (building physics), DGMR (fire safety), Peter Dekker Installaties (screen systems)
+Location: Vijfhuizen, The Netherlands Client: Kunstfort bij Vijfhuizen Program: Art gallery Area: 320 m2 Status: Competition entry 2010, 1st prize Project Team: Paulien Bremmer, Joost Huyzer, Stephanie Willoxs, Jarrik Ouburg (OJO), Gerald Lindner (CC-Studio) Consultants: Henk Schellen, Technical University Eindhoven (department building physics), DGMR (building physics + fire safety), Peter Dekker Installaties (screen systems)